Counterinsurgency: United States

 The law of armed conflict requires that, to use force, "combatants" must distinguish individuals presenting a threat from innocent civilians.
 This basic principle is accepted by all disciplined militaries.
 In the counterinsurgency, disciplined application of force is even more critical because our enemies camouflage themselves in the civilian population.
 Our success in Iraq depends on our ability to treat the civilian population with humanity and dignity, even as we remain ready to immediately defend ourselves or Iraqi civilians when a threat is detected.

-In the recent conflicts the 101st Airborne Division (Air Assault) has been increasingly involved conducting special operations especially the training and development of other states' military and security forces.
-This is known in the special operations community as foreign internal defense.
+In the recent conflicts the 101st Airborne Division (Air Assault) has been increasingly involved training and developing allied military and security forces.
+When done by major maneouvre forces, this is known as security force assistance.
 It was announced 14 January 2016 that 1,800 soldiers from the 101st's Headquarters and its 2nd Brigade Combat Team will deploy soon on regular rotations to Baghdad and Erbil to train and advise Iraqi Army and Kurdish Peshmerga forces who are expected in the coming months to move toward Mosul, the Islamic State's de facto headquarters in Iraq.

 The 101st Airborne Division will serve an integral role in preparing Iraqi ground troops to expel the Islamic State group from Mosul, Defense Secretary Ash Carter told the division's soldiers during a January 2016 visit to Fort Campbell, Kentucky.
 Defense Secretary Ash Carter told the 101st Airborne Division that "The Iraqi and Peshmerga forces you will train, advise and assist have proven their determination, their resiliency, and increasingly, their capability, but they need you to continue building on that success, preparing them for the fight today and the long hard fight for their future.
 They need your skill.
 They need your experience."

 Foreign internal defense policymaking has subsequently aided in Iraqi successes in reclaiming Tikrit, Baiji, Ramadi, Fallujah, and Mosul from the Islamic State of Iraq and the Levant.

 Recent evaluations of U.S. counterinsurgency efforts in Afghanistan have yielded mixed results.
 A comprehensive study by the Special Inspector General for Afghanistan Reconstruction concluded that "the U.S. government greatly overestimated its ability" to use COIN and stabilization tactics for long-term success.
 The report found that "successes in stabilizing Afghan districts rarely lasted longer than the physical presence of coalition troops and civilians."
 These findings are corroborated by scholarly studies of U.S. counterinsurgency activities in Afghanistan, which determined that backlashes by insurgents and the local population were common.